svensp/backup/README.md

 # backup
-Manage Bakcups on a Hetzner Storagebox
+Manage Backups on a Hetzner Storagebox